Considering a prepaid Netspend Visa or Mastercard? These cards work similarly to debit cards, although they are not tied to a bank account.

 Direct deposits aren’t limited to work paychecks, either: Social Security income, pension payments, unemployment benefits and tax refunds qualify for direct deposit too.
 You can also add funds to your account via mobile check load or visit one of Netspend’s 130,000-plus reload locations to deposit cash or a paper check.

 What is the monthly fee for Netspend?

 While you’re automatically enrolled in Netspend’s pay-as-you-go plan when you first sign up, you can switch to the monthly plan at any time over the phone or in the online account center.
 Here’s what each plan entails:

 Which fee plan works best depends on the cardholder, but in general, the monthly option is probably the more cost-effective choice if you’re swiping your Netspend card more than once a week.
 After that, the $2 per-purchase fees in the pay-as-you-go plan will exceed the cost of the flat-rate plan, which comes with unlimited transactions for $9.95 per month.

 Unfortunately, neither plan is inclusive of all the fees you could encounter while using your card.
-You’ll pay a fee for things like expedited mobile check load (the greater of 2% or $5 for government and payroll checks), over-the-counter withdrawals (the greater of 2.75% or $4 at Netspend reload locations or $3 at a financial institution), replacement cards ($9.95) and ATM or ACH transaction declines ($1).
+You’ll pay a fee for things like expedited mobile check load (the greater of 2 percent or $5 for government and payroll checks), over-the-counter withdrawals (the greater of 1 percent or $2.95), over-the-counter withdrawals at Netspend reload locations (the greater of 2.75 percent or $4), replacement card ($9.95) and ATM or ACH transaction declines ($1).

 Some fees can be limited or avoided entirely.
-For instance, always use the lowest-cost reload location you can find, but it’s easy to see how quickly those extra charges can add up, further illustrating the financial challenges for unbanked or underbanked individuals.
-Most people in these groups already earn low incomes.
+For instance, always use the lowest-cost reload location you can find.
+However, it’s easy to see how quickly those extra charges can add up, further illustrating the financial challenges for unbanked or underbanked individuals.
+After all, most people in these groups already earn low incomes.